JaimeHyland/Mellifera/README.md

 The project that I will be presenting in a few weeks' time (and I apologise sincerely for being unable to present a fully functional project fulfilling all the above requirements in time for the project's 8 August deadline &m-dash; see my explanation above) should be considered the test website that Elise build and turned up two months later (she was a little delayed too, as we'll see below!) to present to Tomáš.

 ### Elise's thought process
-Even as the train trundled along across the border on its way back home to Berlin, Elise had already begun mulling over the complications that might face her in her coding efforts.
+Even as the train trundled back across the Czech border on its way back home to Berlin, Elise had already begun mulling over the complications that might face her in her coding efforts.

 For one thing, different beekeepers all over the world use a variety different standard sizes in their hives and they'd have to be very convinced they were buying the right sizes for their particular configuration before they'd be remotely likely to buy from an unfamiliar website.
 For another, the standard measurements for hive boxes that developed over the history of beekeeping generally relate to the interior dimensions of such boxes, which are governed by whatever standard-sized bee frames beekeepers have chosen for their system.

 While Tomáš had reassured her that he can make hive boxes to whatever size she might want, Elise realised she wasn't very clear herself on the variety of exterior measurements of boxes used by German beekeepers.
-While the critical measurements for hive boxes are the interior measurements, getting the exterior sizes right may well help beekeepers combine their newly purchased boxes with the ones they already have tidily.
+While the critical measurements for hive boxes are their interior measurements, getting the exterior sizes right may well help beekeepers combine their newly purchased boxes with the ones they already have tidily.
 Though boxes with thinner or thicker walls can usually be placed on top of one another, any lips or ledges left may look a little untidy, and might even shorten the useful life of the bee boxes, as such lips can allow water to lie in nooks and crannies &mdash; and standing water will significantly accelerate rotting processes in wood, especially since the wood used in beekeeping, for obvious reasons, can't be treated with anti-rot chemicals of any sort.

-Thankfully, the standard frames that are hung inside such boxes are slightly less complicated, varying only in terms of length and depth to match only the interior measurements of that box.
-The actual thickness of the timber used to make such frames is a fairly standard 9.5 mm (or about 3/8 of an inch for the old-fashioned among us).
+Thankfully, the standard frames that are hung inside such boxes are slightly less complicated, generally varying only in terms of length and depth to match only the interior measurements of that box.
+The actual thickness of the timber used to make such frames is a fairly standard 9.5 mm (or about 3/8 of an inch for the more old-fashioned among us).

-Despite this little mercy, all this seemed like worrying complications.
+Despite this little mercy, all these factors seemed like worrying complications.
 It was nothing she couldn't handle (thought she) by adjusting her data models and workflow to take account of it, relying on Tomáš' reassurances.

 ## Initial design
 So, almost as soon as she got back to Berlin, Elise got to work, starting by sketching out a wireframe using the Balsamiq app in test version on the cloud.